Check List: You will need the following to complete your Will.

 - STEP 3 asks about ‘Executors’ – this is the part where you name the person who you want to manage your affairs.
-Have a bit of a think about who this person should be and make sure you have all their details.

 - All to my Partner / Wife / Husband